 Full-Time students with extenuating circumstances who have fulfilled all graduation requirements may submit a request for early graduation.
 Students who graduate early must pay all outstanding tuition on an accelerated basis (accelerated tuition) during the final quarter of study.

 CROSS-REGISTRATION

-Full-Time and Evening and Weekend students may enroll in up to one credit per quarter of non-Kellogg Northwestern classes (with a maximum total of two credits for E&W students in the accelerated option, and three credits for
+Full-Time and Evening and Weekend students may enroll in up to one credit per quarter of non-Kellogg Northwestern classes beginning in the second quarter of study.